zeloras/myshows_mcp/README.md

 ## 3. Running the Server

-Once installed, you can run the MCP server using the following command:
+Once you have set the environment variables and installed the package, you can run the MCP server using the following command:

 ```bash
 python -m myshows_mcp.server